n3tSh4d3/NetShadeScanner_dev/README.md

 IMPORTANT! for scheduling firewall / IDS evasion operations, it is necessary to enable the user to be root without having to enter the administrator password.

-Add you user in the "visudo" file linux of S.O.
+Add you user in the "visudo" file of O.S.

 ```
 myuser@host: sudo visudo